Want to insure a car for a very short period?

 Can borrowed or hired cars be covered?

 Most short-term insurance companies will cover cars which are both owned by the driver, or borrowed from someone else provided that the driver has specific permission from the owner to drive it.
 It is possible to get cover for hired vehicles, provided that they are not owned by accident management companies or credit hire firms.
 When cover for a hired vehicle is available there is usually a higher excess to be paid in the event of a claim.

 Is it easy to apply?

 Provided that you have your driving licence details and registration details of the vehicle that you want to insure it is fast and easy to buy cover.
 The application form is usually a lot simpler than a standard car insurance proposal and it should take no more than a few minutes to arrange a policy.
 This can come into effect immediately or at another time and date within a month of the enquiry.
-Cover is for a full 24 hours whatever time of day or night you want it to start from.
+Cover is for a full 24 hours whatever time you want it to start from.

 Documentation including the insurance certificate is available online straight after purchase and it could be wise to download this and print it, or save a link on a mobile phone in case it is necessary to produce evidence of cover.

 Is third-party cover available?

-Generally, no. Cover is normally comprehensive for driving within the UK and third-party only, or the equivalent, in other countries of the EU (unlikely for a single day's driving but it does happen!); this can usually be upgraded to comprehensive cover for the payment of an extra premium.
+Generally, no. Cover is normally comprehensive for driving within the UK and third-party only, or the equivalent, in other countries of the EU (unlikely for such a short period but it does happen!); this can usually be upgraded to comprehensive cover for the payment of an extra premium.
 It is a condition of cover that journeys must both begin and end within the United Kingdom so a policy of this type cannot be used for exporting a car.